 5. Character-Building Vs. Skill-Building

 Since managers are task-oriented and aim to hit short-term goals, their philosophy of training for their subordinates tends to be skill-based.
 If a certain skill or knowledge is required to complete a task, then a manager will simply acquire a worker with the required skills to perform the job.

 Leaders are not just looking into what is in front of them; they seek out the potential – what they can do in the future rather than what they can already do now – in people.
 Therefore, their training philosophy emphasizes on character-building.

 Leaders think ahead, then set directions for the group.
 They place their trust on their followers to make whatever plans necessary to move forward towards that direction.
 The element of trust associated with leaders empowers followers to freely make their decisions on day-to-day matters.

 Managers, on the other hand, think only on how to get the tasks done in the most efficient manner, so there is a need for them to set the instructions as detailed as possible for the subordinates to adhere to.
 They seek control over subordinates to ensure optimal results.

 7. Seeking Possibilities Vs. Avoiding Risks

 On the contrary, leaders do not confine themselves to short-term goals or “firefighting”.
-Hence they are open to new ideas, and will seek possibilities for the team and the organization as a whole.
-Instead of using old and tested methods like managers do, leaders are always looking for new ways of doing things.
+Hence they are open to new ideas and will seek possibilities for the team and the organization as a whole.
+Instead of using old and tested methods as managers do, leaders are always looking for new ways of doing things.

 8. Growth Vs. Sustenance